 From this information you should be able to determine which reason you were stopped by law enforcement and ticketed.
 While if you plead guilty and are convicted of this traffic offense it will be placed on your driving record, we were unable to find points associated with this violation.

-You can look at the PA points schedule and also contact PennDOT and/or the court listed on your citation though to double check if points will be assigned to this violation and thus placed on your driving record if you are convicted of it.
+You can look at the Pennsylvania points schedule that is located on PennDOT's website and/or the court listed on your citation, though, to confirm that points won't be assigned to this violation if you plead guilty and pay a fine -- and thus end up with the violation listed on your driving record.